e-sensing/rondonia-20LMR/README.md

 ## Scripts to produce deforestation maps

-The directory `/scipts` contains R scripts that use the `sits` package for mapping deforested area in the image data cube.
+The directory `/R` contains R scripts that use the `sits` package for mapping deforested area in the image data cube.
 For description of how these scripts work, please see chapter ["Introduction"](https://e-sensing.github.io/sitsbook/introduction.html) in the `sits` [reference book](https://e-sensing.github.io/sitsbook/index.html).

 To run these scripts, you need to install the `sits` package.
 Please see the instructions in Chapter ["Setup"](https://e-sensing.github.io/sitsbook/setup.html) of the on-line book.

+The script `sits_classification.R` shows how to use the data cube and the training samples provided in the repository to do a satellite image time series classification.

+## Reproducible code for paper on Bayesian smoothing

+This repository contains data and code to reproduce the paper ["Bayesian Inference for Post-Processing of Remote-Sensing Image Classification"](https://www.mdpi.com/2072-4292/16/23/4572).
+The code to reproduce the results presented in the paper is available in directory `/scripts` and is called `bayes_paper_code.R`.

 License: Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).